Bob Haggart

 Robert Sherwood Haggart (March 13, 1914 – December 2, 1998) was an American Dixieland jazz double bass player, composer, and arranger.
 Although he is associated with Dixieland, he was one of the finest rhythm bassists of the Swing Era.

 Music career

 In 1935, Haggart became a member of the Bob Crosby Band.
-He arranged and composed "Big Noise from Winnetka", "My Inspiration", "What's New?", and "South Rampart Street Parade".
+He arranged, composed, and played "Big Noise from Winnetka", "My Inspiration", "What's New?", and "South Rampart Street Parade".
+Along with playing Double bass, he whistled on Big Noise from Winnetka.
 He remained with the band until it dissolved in 1942, then began working as session musician, with much of his time spent at Decca Records.

-He recorded with Billie Holiday, Duke Ellington, Benny Goodman, and Ella Fitzgerald; his arrangements can be heard on Fitzgerald's album Lullabies of Birdland.
+He recorded with Bing Crosby, Billie Holiday, Duke Ellington, Benny Goodman, and Ella Fitzgerald; his arrangements can be heard on Fitzgerald's album Lullabies of Birdland.
 Haggart also starred in several commercials for L&M cigarettes on the radio program "Gunsmoke", including the March 4, 1956 episode "The Hunter".

 Haggart and Yank Lawson formed the Lawson-Haggart Band, and also led the World's Greatest Jazz Band from 1968 until 1978.
 He appeared at jazz festivals until his death on December 2, 1998, in Venice, Florida.

+Personal life

+Haggart was raised in Douglaston, New York in Queens, New York.